DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 * a school or group of schools (sometimes referred to as school-led training, or an apprenticeship)
 * [Teach First](https://www.teachfirst.org.uk/) (a charitable organisation)

-Once you’ve found a course that you’re interested in, you can talk to the training provider before you apply.
+Once you’ve found a course you’re interested in you can talk to the training provider before you apply.
 For example, you might want to find out:

 * where your placements and theoretical learning might happen
 * how many schools you’ll be doing placements in and how long each placement will last
 * the start and finish dates of the course

 It’s a good idea to apply to a range of providers to increase your chances of being successful on a course.
 For example, if you’re applying for 4 courses, you might want to apply for 2 courses provided by universities, and 2 provided by schools.

+You can apply to a maximum of 4 courses at one time.

 <div class="inset">
 <p>If you’re a non-UK citizen, you should confirm with the training provider:</p>